 Asylum interviews are not recorded.
 Officers do take notes, and these notes become part of the official immigration record, along with any documents you have submitted, your asylum application, and any reports added to the file by the officer.

-Officers will run security checks, the results of which will be added to the record, as well country condition reports.
+Asylum officers will run security checks, the results of which will be added to the record, as well country condition reports.
 The officer will also take notes during the time he or she is interviewing your witness.
 These notes also become part of your immigration record.

 Immigration court, however, is another matter.
 If the officer does not grant your case and refers you to an immigration judge, your hearing will be recorded.
 The recording will become part of your immigration file as well.

 If the judge does not grant asylum and you choose to appeal the decision to the Board of Immigration Appeals and/or to a Federal Court of Appeals, you can get a written transcript of the recording.
 You can use this transcript to help you prepare your appeal.
+Your appeal will likely be only on paper, with your lawyer writing legal arguments on your behalf.